 |INCLUDED||BASIC LUNCH, WATER, WINE|

-This tour is actually quite similar to the one above in terms of costs and services, but you get to sail on a sailboat instead – so the pace is even slower.
+This tour is perfect for a group of friends so that you can share the costs.
+It’s similar to the one above, but you get to sail on a sailboat instead – so the pace is even slower.
 The boat has a toilet and shaded space.

 During the tour you get to admire Porto San Rafael from a distance, and Punta Sardinia lighthouse, before arriving at Spargi which will be your first stop during the day.
 Other stops include Budelli, Santa Maria, La Maddalena, or Razzoli.